J182Razor/PolyMathOS/README.md

 ## 🏗️ Architecture

-NeuroAscend is built with a modern, scalable architecture:
+PolyMathOS is built with a modern, scalable architecture:

 ```
 src/